OpenCDSS/cdss-app-statecu-fortran-doc-dev/mkdocs-project/docs/deployed-env/overview.md

 The StateCU executable is also distributed with a general `statecu.cmd` file that can be used to run the most recent executable, for example from the StateCU GUI.
-The StateCU GUI can be updated to use the general `statecu.cmd` program as the default and can also rrun the version in a dataset's `StateCU` folder.**
+The StateCU GUI can be updated to use the general `statecu.cmd` program as the default and can also rrun the version in a dataset's `StateCU` folder (if the executable is packaged with a dataset).**

-The approach for distributing the StateCU executable (as of version 13.03) has been to package the `statecu.exe` file with the StateCU GUI and datasets, as described in the next two sections.
+The StateCU executable has been distributed with the StateCU GUI as the `statecu.exe` file.
-For example, see the [CDSS StateCU](https://cdss.colorado.gov/software/statecu) web page.
+See the [CDSS StateCU](https://cdss.colorado.gov/software/statecu) web page.
 For Windows, the software defaults to an installation folder:

 ```
 C:\CDSS\StateCU\bin\
-    statecu.exe                             (StateCU model executable)
+    statecu.exe      StateCU model executable.
-    statecui.exe                            (StateCU GUI executable)
+    statecui.exe     StateCU GUI executable.
-    other files                             (Many other files are used by the GUI)
+    other files      Many other files are used by the GUI.
 ```

+The StateCU GUI software can be updated to use the longer filename and `statecu.cmd`, or the longer filename can be renamed to the generic name shown above to use newer StateCU executable version with older StateCU GUI.

 ### Information from Jim Brannon about the StateCU GUI